doctorfree/Obsidian-Media-Vault/Process.md

 The scripts used to perform this initial pass at an Apple Music markdown index can be found in the `Tools/Apple/` folder.
 Working with XML is unpleasant and I no longer use Apple Music that frequently so this sub-project is languishing due to lack of motivation or interest.
 If you would like to contribute please do so.

+## Roon Audio System

+To index and categorize a [Roon Audio System](https://roonlabs.com) library, the [RoonCommandLine](https://github.com/doctorfree/RoonCommandLine#readme) package can be used.
+RoonCommandLine provides command line utilities that can be used to list various aspects of a Roon library.
+The scripts used to produce the Roon markdown for this repository can be found in `Tools/Roon/`.
+Example Roon markdown can be viewed at [Roon/Albums_by_Artist.md](Roon/Albums_by_Artist.md) and [Roon/Tracks_by_Artist.md](Roon/Tracks_by_Artist.md).

 ## See_also

 - [README](README.md)